TerryV8/click-count/docs/build_automation.md

 What Maven does ?
 - Compilation of Source Code
 - Running Tests (unit tests and functional tests)
-- Packaging the results into JAR’s,WAR’s,RPM’s,etc..
+- Packaging the results into JAR’s, WAR’s, RPM’s, etc ...
 - Upload the packages to remote repo’s (Nexus,Artifactory)